TartuNLP/inherent-domains-wmt21/README.md

 # Translation Transformers Rediscover Inherent Data Domains

-This repository is the outdated official implementation of [Translation Transformers Rediscover Inherent Data Domains](https://aclanthology.org/2021.wmt-1.65.pdf).
+This repository is the official implementation of [Translation Transformers Rediscover Inherent Data Domains](https://aclanthology.org/2021.wmt-1.65.pdf).

-Instead, see [this code repo](https://github.com/TartuNLP/inherent-domains-wmt21) for paper notebooks and NMT training scipts and [this repo](https://github.com/maksym-del/domain_clusters) for updated clustering pipeline.
+Also see [this repo](https://github.com/maksym-del/domain_clusters) for updated clustering pipeline.

 NMT training and data scripts are in the ```scripts_nmt``` folder.